alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 ```
 Notice that when a new session is created we simply set the state of our skill into `STARTMODE` using `this.handler.state`.
 The skills state will automatically be persisted in your skill's session attributes, and will be optionally persisted across sessions if you set a DynamoDB table.

-It is also important point out that `NewSession` is a great catch-all behavior and a good entry point but it is not required. `NewSession` will only be invoked if a handler with that name is defined.
+It is also important to point out that `NewSession` is a great catch-all behavior and a good entry point but it is not required. `NewSession` will only be invoked if a handler with that name is defined.
 Each state you define can have its own `NewSession` handler which will be invoked if you are using the built-in persistence.
 In the above example we could define different `NewSession` behavior for both `states.STARTMODE` and `states.GUESSMODE` giving us added flexibility.

 In order to define intents that will respond to the different states of our skill, we need to use the `Alexa.CreateStateHandler` function.
 Any intent handlers defined here will only work when the skill is in a specific state, giving us even greater flexibility!